-Jack-up Rig Positioning
+Jack-up Rig Positioning and Demobilisation

-Sound will be generated during the positioning of the jack-up rig, whereby the rig will be towed into position by three tugs.
-The jack-up rig itself would not produce any notable sound emissions during positioning; rather it is the tugs in operation that would generate sound.
+Sound will be generated during the positioning and demobilisation of the jack-up rig, whereby the rig will be towed into and out of position by three tugs.
+The jack-up rig itself would not produce any notable sound emissions during positioning and demobilisation; rather it is the tugs in operation that would generate sound.
 Source levels for tugs are summarised below in Table 6.7.